magarena/magarena/release/README.txt

-    fix script to use RN instead of 'it' as 'it' means SN, fixes #929 fix missing check for "isn't monstrous" when monstrousity resolves fix Fertilid to have target player search set default JList selection colors to the same as JTable which fixes the default gray background used in the deck legality panel (see #440) specify LOCALE.ENGLISH when using toUpperCase to avoid locale sensitive behavior, for #959 Avoid fatal exception if reading "snapshot.dat" fails for some reason (closes #956).
+    fix script to use RN instead of 'it' as 'it' means SN, fixes #929 fix missing check for "isn't monstrous" when monstrousity resolves fix Fertilid to have target player search fix gray selection color used in the deck legality list (see #440) specify LOCALE.ENGLISH when using toUpperCase to avoid locale sensitive behavior, for #959 Avoid fatal exception if reading "snapshot.dat" fails for some reason (closes #956).
     Hybrid was checking for colorless hybrid instead of colored - Fixes rendering of hybrid cards